Imergent-Technology/Protogen/docs/core-foundation.md

 ## Overview
 This document outlines the core architectural principles and implementation details for the Protogen system, establishing a durable foundation for scalable graph applications with advanced presentation and collaboration features in a multi-tenant environment.

+## Historical Context

+Protogen represents a significant architectural evolution from its initial Stage-based system to the current Scene & Deck architecture.
+This transformation was driven by the need for:

+- **Greater Flexibility**: The Stage system was too rigid for diverse content types
+- **Better Performance**: Scene-based architecture enables more efficient content delivery
+- **Multi-Tenant Support**: Clean separation of concerns enables isolated content environments
+- **Modern Development**: React-based UI with TypeScript and comprehensive tooling

+The project has evolved through 7 completed phases, with the Stage system completely removed in Phase 7 to create a clean, modern architecture.
+All legacy Stage references have been eliminated, and the system now operates entirely on the Scene & Deck foundation described in this document.

 ## Core Principles

 ### 1. Separation of Concerns